Location:- Upnor, Kent

 Project Type: – Bored Temporary Cased Piles 305/250 Raking

-GSS Piling were contracted to design and install stitch piles through 63 No columns @ 20° rake to enhance the pier capacities within the reservoir to support a new concrete cover slab.
+GSS Piling was contracted to design and install stitch piles through 63 No columns @ 20° rake to enhance the pier capacities within the reservoir to support a new concrete cover slab.

 The works required stitch coring through the existing column bases and installing 126 No. 308/250mm diameter piles 12.0m length heavily reinforced for shear and bending.